Judge Joe Brown: Resignation and issues with CBS

 As reported on February 27, 2013, by Broadcasting & Cable, CBS had told Brown that the salary amount they were paying him–of $20 million (though Brown disputed this, claiming that CBS had never given him a salary of any more than $5 million)—would be cut in the wake of his declining ratings, license fees, and advertising revenues.

 Ratings for Judge Joe Brown were declining during its last several seasons on the air.
 In the 2013 February sweeps, the show was down 20% to a 2.4 live plus same day rating from a 3.0 the previous year according to Nielsen Media Research.
 Brown refused to do the show under the new terms.
 Rather, he shopped his program to Byron Allen of Entertainment Studios.
 Station executives told Broadcasting & Cable they were less than happy to be learning about the dissension at the end of February 2013 when their options for replacing the show were limited.

+On the final production tape day of March 14, 2013, Judge Joe Brown started at 11am and after taping 6 cases, producers cut him off at 3pm.
+The gallery audience was dismissed and crew was packing up when Judge Joe slammed his gavel and reportedly said: "Is that it?
+After 15 years?
+Well, I am not signing again with CBS and I'm forming my own production company!"
+The Judge was talking to the back of people's heads as they walked away.

 CBS Television Distribution announced on March 26, 2013 that they would be cancelling the show and cease distributing the series after its summer 2013 reruns.
-The final CBS-produced episodes were taped on March 14, 2013.
 Fox station owners (that had contracted to air the program) were reportedly not interested in a CBS-chosen replacement judge (which would have been Marion County, Indiana Judge Geoffrey Gaither).